SystemSoftwareWS13-14/LinuxKernelConfig/README.md

 * ARCH=x86 make menuconfig.
 * Enable the options specified on top of this article.
 * Edit Makefile for ccache.
-* run compile script to compile kernel.
+* Run compile script to compile kernel.
 * Run emulate script for qemu.

 Kernel uses busybox init program to start /etc/init.d/rcS to mount several directories.